antonsurya/4clojure-solutions/README.md

 # foreclojure-solutions

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+My solutions to problems at 4clojure.com

 ## License

-Copyright © 2014 FIXME

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License.